Owl-Boy/CMI-Notes/Notes/Optimal Reachability in Weighted Timed Games.md

 - cost of winning strategy = sup (cost of all plays)
 - optimal cost = inf (cost of all winning strategies)

-note: Mention that the game is not turn based
-- final locations are sinks, have cost 0, and have self loops

 ---
 <!-- .slide style="font-family:'Cantarell';" --><!-- .slide style="font-family:'Cantarell';" -->